Fracture zone

 A fracture zone is a linear feature on the ocean floor—often hundreds, even thousands of kilometers long—resulting from the action of offset mid-ocean ridge axis segments.
 They are a consequence of plate tectonics.
-Lithospheric plates on either side of an active transform fault move in opposite directions; here, strike-slip activity occurs.
+Lithospheric plates on either side of an active transform fault move in opposite directions, resulting in strike-slip activity.
 Fracture zones extend past the transform faults, away from the ridge axis; are usually seismically inactive (because both plate segments are moving in the same direction), although they can display evidence of transform fault activity, primarily in the different ages of the crust on opposite sides of the zone.

 In actual usage, many transform faults aligned with fracture zones are often loosely referred to as "fracture zones" although technically, they are not.
 They can be associated with other tectonic features and may be subducted or distorted by later tectonic activity.
 They are usually defined with bathymetric, gravity and magnetic studies.